-You submit a stage one application that involves responding to the eligibility and merit criteria and attaching participant declarations.
+You submit a stage one application responding to the eligibility and assessment criteria and attaching partner declarations.

 The CRC Advisory Committee will assess all eligible stage one applications and make recommendations to the Minister on which applications are suitable for progression to stage two.